kserve/kserve/ROADMAP.md

 * Server Shutdown
     * Ensure that all model servers shutdown within 10 seconds of not receiving traffic.

-Objective: "Simplify User Experience."
+Objective: "Simplify user experience with handling credentials for storage backends."
 * Secure storage mechanisms
-    * Explore simplifying user experience with storage backends protected by credentials (e.g. S3/GCS accounts with credentials)
+    * Implement a simplified user experience with storage backends protected by credentials (e.g. S3/GCS accounts with credentials)

 # Future
 ## Unscheduled Work